History of Wine in the 19th Century

 • California produced 246,518 gallons of wine.49

-• South African wines flourished in the nineteenth century when it was a British colony.
+• South African wines flourished in the nineteenth century.
+It was then a British colony.
 But after Britain lowered tariffs on French wine, South African wines lost their competitive advantage.
 Sales dropped and viticulture declined.50

-• The Single Bottle Act of 1861 in Britain permitted retailers who paid a relatively low license fee to sell wine for consumption away from the premises or ‘off premises.’51
+• The Single Bottle Act of 1861 in Britain permitted retailers who paid a relatively low license fee to sell wine for drinking off-site or “off premises.”51

 • Burgundy created its wine classification system.52

-• The reduction in wine acidity dung the later stages of vinification was recognized.54 It is now known as malolactic fermentation.
+• The reduction in wine acidity dung the later stages of wine making was recognized.54 It is now known as malolactic fermentation.

-• Louis Pasteur demonstrated that yeast are living cells and that they cause wine fermentation.55
+• Louis Pasteur showed that yeast are living cells.
+And that they cause wine fermentation.55

-• Louis Pasteur demonstrated the importance of wine phenolics.56
+• Louis Pasteur showed the importance of wine phenolics.56

 • The first vinefera vines in the state of Washington were planted at Yakima.59